-Co-requisites: EDSE 320L
+Co-Requisite(s): EDSE 320L

-EDSE 320L - Applied Behavior Analysis Lab
+EDSE 320L Applied Behavior Analysis Laboratory

-This lab course is a co-requisite of EDSE 320.
-There are two primary components of the lab.
+This Laboratory course is a co-requisite of EDSE 320.
+There are two primary components of the Laboratory.
 One is to remediate and assist students with difficult concepts presented in EDSE 320 and the other is to focus on the development, implementation, write-up, and presentation of an applied research project.

-EDSE 335 - Autism credits: 3
+EDSE 335 Autism